zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/intro-design-patterns/intro-to-design-patterns.md

 -	If the customer is new, then a customer account is also created.
 -	If the sales order reports an error, then the opportunity is reopened

-In the above usecase a Sales Order needs to be created in Real Time when an Opportunity is closed in a CRM Application.
+In the above usecase a Sales Order must be created in Real Time when an Opportunity is closed in a CRM Application.
 The integration leverages ERP CLoud REST API to create a Customer and an Order.

 ### **Usecase - e-Invoice Sending and Receiving Invoice documents**
 E-Invoicing solutions enables companies to easily and cost-effectively send and receive e-invoices with their trading partners globally.
 A common set of requirements could be to